oofish8888/iReady-Overload-3.0/README.md

-i just fixed the snarggapi skipper xd
+## MADE BY H, I JUST FIXED THE CSID ISSUE
-MADE BY WHOEVER TF I FORKED IT FROM
+it kinda works